lnplp/Praat-scripts-for-measuring/README.md

 # Praat-scripts-for-measuring
 Open each script to see basic instructions for use, and attribution.
 These scripts come with no guarantee of functionality.

-**cog_measure.script** measures spectral centre of gravity over portions of a given textgrid interval.
+**cog_rms_measure.script** measures spectral centre of gravity and RMS amplitude over portions of a given textgrid interval.
 It goes through a given directory and writes the results to a .txt file in the same directory.

 **duration_measure.script** measures durations of textgrid intervals.
 It goes through a given directory and writes the results to a .txt file in the same directory.